 I have always been really interested by the discovery aspect of learning and enjoy the 'journey' of exploration involved in research.
 I'm thrilled to have been given this opportunity by the OU.

 My PhD project is titled 'Written In Stone: Evaluating Geodiversity as a Natural, Social and Economic Asset'.
 The aim is to develop an approach to assessing and assigning value to geodiversity.
-Geodiversity has often been called 'the silent partner' to biodiversity.
-In some ways this project seeks to promote consideration of the abiotic elements of landscapes and environments.
-This involves work around geodiversity's place within concepts such as ecosystem services and natural capital.
-There are aspects to explore regarding social connection and public benefit.
-The approach developed needs to be transferable and allow organisations, such as the National Trust, to better understand their geological assets, to benefit visitor experience and for outreach.
+Geodiversity has often been called 'the silent partner' to biodiversity and this project seeks to promote consideration of the abiotic elements of landscapes and environments.
+The research will explore geodiversity's place within concepts such as ecosystem services and natural capital.
+Within this there are also a variety of aspects to examine regarding social connection and public benefit.
+Through this research our aim is to develop a framework for supporting how geodiversity can be seen to be of value.
+We aim for this to be a transferable approach allowing organisations, such as the National Trust, to better understand their geological assets and benefit their visitor experience.

 I am interested in hearing from you if you think that you can contribute to this research.
 Please do get in touch by sending me an email....